Explore Jobs

 I hope this email finds you well.

-I’m applying for a research and development position at Devon Energy in Oklahoma City, and I was asked to provide a list of references who could speak to my technical skills and my character.
+I’m applying for a research and development position at Devon Energy in Oklahoma City and have been asked to provide references who can speak to my technical skills and character.
 Would you be willing to refer me for this role?

-I need to submit my list of references by Tuesday, September 15, so if you could let me know as soon as possible, I would appreciate it.
-Please let me know what questions you have as well.
+I need to submit my references by Tuesday, September 15, so if you could let me know at your earliest convenience, I would greatly appreciate it.
+Please feel free to reach out if you have any questions.

 Connor Wyatt